Environment

 b.Results of the scenario analysis

-The Group endeavors to minimize risks and maximize opportunities by taking short- and long-term measures as for risks and opportunities related to climate change.
-As a result of the transition risk analysis, we recognize the need to appropriately handle risks and opportunities associated with the expansion of renewable energy (Environment & Energy), the shift to low mileage aircraft/engines and low-carbon fuels such as SAF and hydrogen (Aviation), the growing demand for low-carbon buildings (Real Estate), etc. Furthermore, as a result of the physical risk analysis, we anticipate risks including damage caused by disasters to power stations and deterioration of power generating facilities such as solar panels (Environment &Energy), loss in value of real estate due to intensification of natural disasters and increases in construction/operation expenses and renovation costs (Real Estate), damage caused by disasters to the Group's offices, and increases in operating expenses and insurance costs.
+Furthermore, based on the results of the physical risk analysis, we anticipate risks including damage caused by disasters to power stations and deterioration of power generation facilities such as solar panels (Environment & Energy), loss in the value of real estate due to intensification of natural disasters and increases in construction and operation expenses and renovation costs (Real Estate), and damage caused by disasters to the Group’s offices and increases in their operation expenses and insurance costs.

 Results of the scenario analysis

-Type of Risks/Opportunities | Timeframe*1 | Details of Climate Change-related Risks and Opportunities | Measures to Address Risks/ Measures to Realize Opportunities | ||
+| Types of risks/ opportunities | Timeframe*1 | Details of climate change-related risks and opportunities | Measures to address risks / Measures to realize opportunities | ||

-Risks | Transition Risk |
+| Risks | Transition risk |

-Policy and Legal |
+Policy and legal |

 Short to long term |